aaru-dps/Aaru/README.md

 [![Build Status](https://travis-ci.org/claunia/DiscImageChef.svg?branch=master)](https://travis-ci.org/claunia/DiscImageChef)[![Build status](https://ci.appveyor.com/api/projects/status/vim4c8h028pn5oys?svg=true)](https://ci.appveyor.com/project/claunia/discimagechef)

-You can see statistics and device reports at http://discimagechef.claunia.com/Statistics.aspx
+You can see statistics and device reports [here](http://discimagechef.claunia.com/Statistics.aspx)

-If you want to donate money you can become a patron at https://www.patreon.com/DiscImageChef If you want to donate hardware you can see [what we need](DONATING.md), but any kind of hardware donation will be accepted, thanks
+If you want to donate money you can become a patron at https://www.patreon.com/DiscImageChef If you want to donate hardware you can see [what we need](DONATING.md), but any kind of hardware donation will be accepted, thanks.
+To see last changes, check the [changelog](Changelog.md).
+To see list of pending things to do, check the [TODO list](TODO.md).

 Usage
 =====